arnavsachdeva594/60-In-120/README.md

 - 💻 Algorithms & coding challenges
 - 📱 Web apps & interactive tools
 - 🤖 AI & generative art
-- ⚙️ Whatever else I feel like hacking on
+- ⚙️ Whatever else I feel like working on

 Check out the folders — each one is a standalone project.